-As we face a new year with a fresh, clean slate, I find myself thinking about what resolutions I want to make for 2017.
-While many of us commit to making new year’s resolutions such as losing weight, getting organized and spending less, only 8% of people achieve their new year’s resolutions, with about one-fourth of those quitting within the first week.
+As we face a new year with a fresh, clean slate, I find myself thinking about what resolutions I want to make.
+While many of us commit to making New Year’s resolutions such as losing weight, getting organized and spending less, I once read that only eight percent of people achieve their New Year’s resolutions, with about one-fourth of those quitting within the first week.
 I’ve been reflecting on my previous year’s resolutions, along with my successes and failures, and I’ve decided to re-think how I plan my resolutions for year.
 That being said, these are the five resolutions I won’t be making.

 5. I will not attempt to be all things to all people.
 We all know as military spouses that there is a temptation to “do all the things!”
 I’ve found myself attempting such a feat in the past and it is beyond exhausting.
 With my career and now, a new baby, I’m unable to make every coffee or spouse social.
 I can’t be at every squadron event or volunteer regularly with special programs.
 However, I will happily be there when I can, and when I can be fully present in that moment.
 It’s not worth being at everything if I’m spreading myself too thin.

 I am excited to greet a new year with new opportunity, yet I am committing to focusing on what truly matters!
 Tell us in the comments what resolutions or non-resolutions are you making this year.

 Keep Up with the Ins and Outs of Military Life

 For the latest military news and tips on military family benefits and more, sign up for a free Military.com membership and have the information you need delivered directly to your inbox.